dlandon/zoneminder.machine.learning/README.md

 You will have to install support for your graphics card.
 If you are using Unraid, install the Nvidia plugin and follow these [instructions](https://forums.unraid.net/topic/77813-plugin-linuxserverio-unraid-nvidia/?tab=comments#comment-719665).
 On other systems install the Nvidia Docker, see [here](https://medium.com/@adityathiruvengadam/cuda-docker-%EF%B8%8F-for-deep-learning-cab7c2be67f9).

 After you confirm the graphics card is seen by the Zoneminder docker, you can then compile opencv with GPU support.
 Be sure your Zoneminder docker can see the graphics card.
-Get into the docker command line and do this:
+Read the open.cv script for instructions on how to download the packages needed for compiling opencv.
+You will need to get a developer account for some of the packages because of licensing.
+Get into the docker command line and do this once you have the packages:
 - cd /config
 - ./opencv.sh